 And here’s how the price looks after your initial term:

-If you want to go with the most budget-friendly option out there, then check out these monthly hosting providers that’ll allow you to pay month-to-month for your hosting.
+If you want to go with the most budget-friendly option, check out these monthly hosting providers that’ll allow you to pay month-to-month for your hosting.

 Both Bluehost and GoDaddy are large, reputable, high-quality web hosts.
 Both have millions of customers and many years of experience hosting websites.

-However, Bluehost has the edge over GoDaddy, with better customer support, more add-on options, and a more user-friendly experience.
-It’s also an official WordPress host, making it a really good option for running a WordPress site.
+However, Bluehost has the edge over GoDaddy, with better customer support, add-on options, and a more user-friendly experience.
+It’s also an official WordPress host, making it a perfect choice for running a WordPress site.

 Ready to get your website underway?
 Go and sign up for Bluehost or GoDaddy hosting now.